 Finally and perhaps most importantly, both key figures are the first to come to power in Egypt and the Lydian capital Sardis respectively, the places that were to be the starting point for the great campaigns of two generations later.

 Thus Wesselius joins MacDonald, Brodie and Gmirkin in listing, describing, and analyzing numerous parallels between scripture (Christian or Jewish) and his chosen ‘pagan’ source(s).
-(Another instructive illustration from his book is at the bottom of this post.)
+Another instructive illustration from his book is below.

 Detractors call this sort of work “parallelomania.”
 Yet one cannot simply dismiss such scholars as quacks.
 Those mentioned above are all serious and, except for Gmirkin, they are (or were) working academics in the field (Wesselius is Senior Lecturer and Head of the Department of Semitic Languages at Kampen Theological University, the Netherlands).
 The research of these and other independent-minded scholars is increasingly showing that both the Old and New Testaments were indeed heavily indebted to pagan models.
 We’ve suspected this for a long time.
 Until the last generation, however, the parallels were mostly of a vague theological nature (how the God Jesus—his birth, death, and resurrection—relate to pagan antecedents).
 But now scholarship is revealing more specific literary relationships.
 We’re starting to connect the dots, and the results are compelling: Holy Writ was consciously modeled on numerous pagan precedents, both religious and secular.